Andrey Silnov: 2011 outdoor season

 Silnov's first major outdoor competition of 2011 was at the Prefontaine Classic in Eugene, Oregon on Saturday 4 June.
 This Diamond League invitational brought together an elite field of 8 of the world's best jumpers.
 Silnov opened at 2.16 (as did every jumper except Spank) and he cleared every height on his first jump, until missing once at 2.32.
 When none of the three remaining jumpers could clear 2.35, German Raul Spank was the winner on the basis of his first-try clearance at 2.32, Silnov was second, and American Jesse Williams was third (with a third try clearance at 2.32).

-Post-Career and Doping
+Post-career and doping

 In December 2016, Silnov stood to be president of the Russian Athletics Federation (RusAF), but lost the election by 36 votes to 31 to Dmitry Shlyakhtin so took the position of first vice-president instead.
 In June 2019, Silnov stood down from his position as vice president as he was under investigation for a possible anti-doping rule violation.

-Silnovs doping ban was confirmed by the Court of Arbitration for Sport on 7 April 2021 when he was banned for four years with all of his results from 8 July 2013 disqualified.
+Silnov's doping ban was confirmed by the Court of Arbitration for Sport on 7 April 2021 when he was banned for four years with all of his results from 8 July 2013 disqualified.
+In 2023, he was seen awarding athletes at a Russian domestic competition for which the World Anti-Doping Agency extended his ban for a further year.

-Politician
+Politics

-In 2014 Silnov was elected a member of Legislative Assembly of Rostov Region.
+In 2014, Silnov was elected a member of Legislative Assembly of Rostov Region.